-- If you are randomized to the personalized arm or self-select the personalized arm, a genetics (saliva) test will be mailed to you at your home address with instructions on how to complete.
+- If you are to the personalized arm or self-select the personalized arm, a genetics (saliva) test will be mailed to you at your home address with instructions on how to complete.

 *Some insurance companies have partnered with the Wisdom Study and are covering the genetics test as part of their covered services.
 Please note that no individual woman will be billed for the genetics test.
 It will be covered by participating insurers or by the study.

 Study Lead Investigator